-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 “There is now an opportunity to reach an end to the war,” he said.

-Afghan and former U.S. officials say that opportunity might have existed earlier in the conflict but that years of missteps and squandered opportunities allowed the oppressive militant group to thrive.
+Afghan and former U.S. officials say that such an opportunity might have existed earlier in the conflict but that years of missteps and squandered opportunities allowed the repressive militant group to thrive.

 Nearly 19 years ago, the Taliban was all but defeated as a military organization.
 Scattered by an intense U.S. bombing campaign, low- and mid-level fighters abandoned their posts, melting into the population, and the group’s senior leadership fell back across the border into Pakistan.